NetCordDev/NetCord/Documentation/guides/http-events/webhook-events.md

 Enable the events you want to receive in the Events section.

-### Specifying the Endpoint URL
+### Specifying the Endpoint

-If your app is hosted at `https://example.com` and you specified the `/webhooks` pattern in @NetCord.Hosting.AspNetCore.HttpEventEndpointRouteBuilderExtensions.UseWebhookEvents*, the endpoint URL will be `https://example.com/webhooks`.
-Note that Discord sends validation requests to the endpoint URL, so your app must be running while updating it.
+The Discord Developer Portal's **Endpoint** field expects the full public URL that Discord will use to reach your app.
+If your app is hosted at `https://example.com` and you specified the `/webhooks` pattern in @NetCord.Hosting.AspNetCore.HttpEventEndpointRouteBuilderExtensions.UseWebhookEvents*, that URL is `https://example.com/webhooks`.
+Discord sends validation requests to the endpoint URL, so your app must be running while you save the change.

 For local testing, you can use [ngrok](https://ngrok.com), a tool that exposes your local server to the internet by providing a public URL to receive webhook events.
 Use the following command to start ngrok on the correct port:
 ```bash
 ngrok http http://localhost:port
 ```

-It generates a URL that you can use to receive Webhook Events from Discord.
+After it starts, ngrok prints a public URL you can use to receive Webhook Events from Discord.
 For example, if the URL is `https://random-subdomain.ngrok-free.app` and you specified the `/webhooks` pattern in @NetCord.Hosting.AspNetCore.HttpEventEndpointRouteBuilderExtensions.UseWebhookEvents*, the endpoint URL will be `https://random-subdomain.ngrok-free.app/webhooks`.

 ## Next Steps

 Now that your application is set up to receive Webhook Events, you can expand its features or deploy it to a cloud environment:

-- **[AWS Lambda Deployment](aws-lambda.md):** Deploy your application to AWS Lambda for a serverless architecture.
+- **[AWS Lambda Deployment](aws-lambda.md):** Deploy your application to AWS Lambda for serverless hosting.
-- **[Azure Functions Deployment](azure-function.md):** Deploy your application to Azure Functions for scalable cloud hosting.
+- **[Azure Functions Deployment](azure-function.md):** Deploy your application to Azure Functions for serverless hosting.